D.C. Community Archives

 Founded in 1987, the D.C.
 Community Archives contains archival material from individuals, families and organizations that have played a significant and direct role in the political, artistic and social development of local affairs in the District of Columbia.
 The D.C.
 Community Archives also documents the city’s many diverse communities and their contributions to life in the District.
 Collecting is focused on the 20th Century and later.
 As part of an ongoing digitization effort, selected collections are now available digitally on Dig DC.

 Appointments are required to use collections in the Archives.
 The Martin Luther King Jr. Memorial Library is closed for a three-year modernization.
-Patrons can visit our Appointments/Contacts/Hours page (preferred) or call 202-727-2272 to make an appointment.
+Visit our Appointments/Contacts/Hours page or call 202-727-2272 to make an appointment.